-Companies today are becoming employee-centric and are happy to provide employees with the access to critical applications and software based on their roles and responsibilities.
+Companies today are becoming employee-centric and are happy to provide employees with access to critical applications and software based on their roles and responsibilities.

-Given the nature of today’s roles, multiple accesses are crucial.
+Given the nature of today’s roles, multiple accesses are inevitable.
 For instance, an employee managing the CRM will need to have access to tools such as Salesforce or Zoho, allied data management systems and a repository; a marketing professional should be given access to marketing tools such as HubSpot, Hootsuite in addition to the brand’s social profiles and other accounts.

-When the employee doesn’t get access to right applications, he/she may not be able to do justice to the role, may feel frustrated and quit or carry-on with sub-optimal performance.
+When the employee doesn’t get access to the right applications, he/she may not be able to do justice to the role, may feel frustrated and quit or carry-on with sub-optimal performance.
 While it is quite established that companies provide seamless accesses, does it equate to doing all that they have to?